KaltaRawal/fraud-detection-and-risk-analysis-python-powerbi/README.md

 ---
 <h2><a class="anchor" id="predictive--modeling"></a>Predictive Modeling Insights </h2>
-* Identified key fraud indicators by conducting exploratory data analysis on a financial dataset, revealing that fraudulent transactions have a median value 5-10 times higher than legitimate ones and a dramatically higher average risk score
+Identified key fraud indicators by conducting exploratory data analysis on a financial dataset, revealing that fraudulent transactions have a median value 5-10 times higher than legitimate ones and a dramatically higher average risk score.
-* Built a predictive model that demonstrated a 5.8% increase in fraud detection rate over a naive baseline, while maintaining an 88% precision to minimize false positives and reduce unnecessary manual reviews
+Built a predictive model that demonstrated a 5.8% increase in fraud detection rate over a naive baseline, while maintaining an 88% precision to minimize false positives and reduce unnecessary manual reviews

 ---